Accessibility Tools Recite Me

 How to register

-How to register for the Early Career Training Programme, commencing in September 2025
+How to register for the Early Career Training Programme if you have not registered with edt before

 Find one of our delivery partners for your school:

-1. Please review this form and select from our list of current delivery partners who we are working with.
+1. Please select from our list of current delivery partners we are working with.

-This list is subject to change, and if you don’t see a delivery partner local to you, please select ‘I need a delivery partner’ unknown / other ‘ from the drop down list and we will contact you directly.
+This list is subject to change.
+If you don’t see a delivery partner local to you, please contact us at ecf@edt.org for support.

-2. Contact your local delivery partner directly to confirm you will be working together
+1. Contact your local delivery partner directly to confirm you will be working together.

 If you are interested in working with us as a delivery partner, please visit this page to find out more about this role and how we work together.

-If your school has previously registered with Education Development Trust
+If your school has previously registered with edt

-Department for Education (DfE) will be in touch with an invitation to enter new ECT and mentor details for 2025-2026 cohort on the DfE's digital service.
+The DfE will be in touch with an invitation to enter new ECT and mentor details for the 2026-2027 cohort on the DfE's ‘register early career teacher’ service.
 You will need details of each individual for this part of the application.

-Please note, there is no need to register with Education Development Trust again, as we have your school details from the previous academic year.
+Please note that there is no need to register with edt again, as we have your school details from the previous academic year.

 Change in Induction Tutor

-If there is a change in Induction Tutor or main school contact, please use the DfE's digital service to update DfE with changes / withdrawals to the Induction Tutor who is registered with DfE.
+If there is a change in Induction Tutor or main school contact, please use the DfE's ‘register early career teacher’ service to update DfE with changes/withdrawals to the Induction Tutor who is registered with DfE.

-Education Development Trust will then receive updated Induction Tutor information directly from DfE and we will update our records.
+Edt will then receive updated Induction Tutor information directly from DfE, and we will update our records.

 You do not need to register individual participants at this point, the DfE will contact you to collect participant information.